Is Dusseldorf Safe for Travel?

 rhine-promenade-at-night

-If you witness a crime, or are in danger of a crime, during your time in Cologne you can call the German police.
-The general number for police in Germany is 110 and the operator usually speaks German and English.
+🚨 If you witness a crime, or are in danger of a crime, during your time in Düsseldorf you can call the German police!

 Solo Female Travelers' Safety In Dusseldorf